PKua007/rampack/doc/shapes.md

 * ***interation*** (*= hard*)

   Interaction between pairs of spheres.
-See **Shape traits/Interactions** just below for a list of supported interactions.
+See *Shape traits* below for a list of supported interactions. <br />
+  **IMPORTANT NOTE**: currently, if a soft interaction is chosen, all pairs of spheres interact via the same potential (with the same potential parameters), even if spheres have different radii.
+It is not the case for the hard-core interaction, where the radii are respected.

 Shape traits:
 * **Geometric origin**: as specified by `geometric_origin`